 Meanwhile, it wasn’t strictly military activity at the Armory.
 By 1899 the city market operated out of the building during summers, and the building hosted plenty of musical events and other entertainment, including indoor baseball games.
 The guardsmen also participated in the entertainment.
 In fact, it had its own band, Duluth’s Third Regiment band, led by Jens Flaaten.

 In 1901 Company A began performing a series of exhibitions called “Drills of All Nations,” during which Duluth guardsmen would dress and drill as members of a military unit from another country.
-The act became so popular the had to reject 13 offers to perform on other stages in the U.S. and Europe—the soldiers had no desire to become traveling performers.
+The act became so popular they had to reject 13 offers to perform on other stages in the U.S. and Europe—the soldiers had no desire to become traveling performers.

 In 1902 Company A created an “Indoor Amateur World’s Fair Exposition,” and even convinced the governor to preside over its opening ceremonies.
 According to one historian, “sightseers thronged the armory for fourteen days.”
 Again, Company A received “flattering offers to reproduce these affairs in the leading cities of the United States and abroad.”

 In 1908 Company E formed, and space began getting tight at the 1896 Armory.
-It was originally built to hold Company’s A & C, but now also held company E and both Naval militias as well.
+It was originally built to hold Companies A & C, but now also held company E and both Naval militias as well.
 Soon the national guard and civic leader were calling for a new Armory and city market that could handle the drilling, firing range, and storage space for the military, a market for Duluth farmers, and a performing space that could help Duluth become a convention center.

 In 1906 Duluth civic leaders began calling on the community to build a large auditorium so that Duluth would become more attractive as a convention center.
 One idea was to put permanent seating on the Armory’s first floor and galleries.
 By 1909, that had turned into a call for a brand new armory that, like its predecessor, would also be home of the public market and performing space.
-An editorial in the Duluth News Tribune called the 1896 armory, “An overgrown barn in which no one but a human calliope can be heard. it is neither seated, heated, nor finished, and no public meetings are held there except under compulsion.”
+An editorial in the Duluth News Tribune called the 1896 armory, “An overgrown barn in which no one but a human calliope can be heard.
+It is neither seated, heated, nor finished, and no public meetings are held there except under compulsion.”

-After the usual delays that often hinder the progress of public buildings—including a fight to keep the armory out of Lake Shore Park (today’s Lief Erikson Park)—a new armory was built at 14th Avenue east and London Road.
-[Note: The 1915 Duluth National Guard Armory will be our Grand Old Building in October] On October 17, 1915, the naval militia hosted the final event at the 1896 Armory, an informal dance and reception.
+After the usual delays that often hinder the progress of public buildings—including a fight to keep the armory out of Lake Shore Park (today’s Lief Erikson Park)—a new armory was built at 14th Avenue East and London Road.
+[Note: The 1915 Duluth National Guard Armory will be our Grand Old Building in October.]
+On October 17, 1915, the naval militia hosted the final event at the 1896 Armory, an informal dance, and reception.

 In 1916 the 1896 armory building was purchased by the Ancient Arabic Order of the Nobles of the Mystic Shrine, better known as the Shriners, and the building became the Shrine Auditorium.
 Over the years the Shriners both used the building and rented it to others.
 In 1930 it was the also home to the Duluth Automobile Club and several car and truck dealers; later it would house Zenith City Buick.